joelvaneenwyk/power-platform-source-control/README.md

 - `/path/to/.pbivcs.conf`
 - `/path/to/my/.pbivcs.conf`

-where each one takes precendence over the one preceeding it.
+where each one takes precedence over the one preceding it.
 Usually this would mean you would set a global `.pbivcs.conf` at the root of your project, but means you can have further ones in different parts of the project if you want different behaviour for the odd report.

 ### Roadmap